jadijadi/lpic1book/1021_design_hard_disk_layout.md

 ### Primary, Extended & Logical Partitions
 The partition table is located in the master boot record (**MBR**) of a disk.
 The MBR is the first sector on the disk, so the partition table is not a very large part of it.
 This limits the primary partitions to 4 and the max size of a disk to around 2TBs.
 If you need more partitions you have a define one extended and then create logicals *inside* them.

-Linux numbers the primary paritions 1, 2, 3 & 4.
-If you defin an extended partitions, logical partitions inside it will be called 5, 6, 7.
+Linux numbers the primary partitions 1, 2, 3 & 4.
+If you define an extended partitions, logical partitions inside it will be called 5, 6, 7.

 >Note: an Extended partition is just an empty box for creating Logical partitions inside it.